 Can I get a parking ticket if I’m in my car?

 Whether you are sitting in or standing by your vehicle, you can get a ticket if your car is improperly parked.
-If you want to answer a phone call or text while you stop your vehicle, make sure you are following all parking laws.
-You don’t want to have to worry about receiving a parking infraction.
-If you are inside your car while a parking officer is writing your ticket, it isn’t relevant to the legality of parking.
+If you want to answer a phone call or text while you briefly stop your vehicle, make sure you are following all parking laws.

-However, it isn’t very usual for people to receive parking citations while they are sitting behind the wheel.
-However, you should still be alert of where you are parking your car while you answer a phone call or text during your commute to class.
+It isn’t very common for people to receive parking citations while they are sitting behind the wheel, but it is possible.
 If you get a ticket anyway, you can use DoNotPay to dispute it.
 Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

 Do I have to pay infractions that I get while driving a rental car?

-You have to pay for all the parking tickets you receive in a rental car.
-Practically all car rental companies like Budget will make you pay off your parking infraction in full.
+You have to pay off all the parking tickets you receive in a rental car.
+Practically all car rental companies, like Budget, will make you pay off your parking infraction in full.
 They will add an administrative fee on top of any parking violation you receive while driving one of their cars.
-Administrative fees typically cost anywhere between $30 and $45.
+Administrative fees typically run anywhere from $30 and $45.

-In most cases, companies will automatically charge citations and their administrative fees as part of the total of your car rental.
-If you ignore the ticket payment, they will charge you an additional administrative fee, and your fine can also increase.
-The additional administrative fee can be up to $100.
+In most cases, companies will automatically charge citations and administrative fees to the credit card you used to make the booking.
+If you neglect the ticket payment, they will charge you an additional administrative fee, and your fine can also increase.
+The additional administrative fee can go up to $100.

 How much does UCSD make from parking citations?

-There isn’t an official number in how much UC San Diego makes from parking tickets.
+There isn’t a publically available official number of how much UC San Diego makes from parking tickets.
 However, the city of San Diego made over $32 million from parking tickets in 2017, according to Matador Network.
-This puts San Diego in the top ten U.S. cities that make the most from parking citations.
+This puts San Diego in the top ten U.S. cities for parking citation revenue.